Links on Android Authority may earn us a commission. Learn more.

 What are the AetherSX2 requirements?

 AetherSX2’s developer recommends that your phone have a Snapdragon 845-level processor or better.
 They specifically say that you’ll need four large CPU cores (Cortex-A75 or higher).

-In terms of the GPU, the developer says Adreno graphics offers better performance than Mali or PowerVR GPUs found in Mediatek, HiSilicon, and Samsung Exynos processors.
+In terms of the GPU, the developer says Adreno graphics offers better performance than Mali or PowerVR GPUs found in Mediatek, HiSilicon, and older Samsung Exynos processors.
 However, the creator adds that you should stick to the Vulkan graphics renderer option if you’ve got a phone powered by a Mali GPU (e.g., Exynos, Kirin, or Mediatek processor), as it’s generally faster than OpenGL.
 However, some games might perform better with OpenGL.

 Don’t fear if you’ve got a mid-range phone, though, as performance varies from game to game.
 So graphically advanced 3D titles might not work on your budget device, but 2D titles might work just fine.
 In fact, some users report that phones with budget silicon, like the Snapdragon 665, Snapdragon 720G, Exynos 9611, and Helio G80 run some games fine — although you might need to tweak a few settings to get playable results.

 More emulation coverage: Emulators on Android — Can your phone handle these consoles?

 One hard requirement is that you need a 64-bit processor and a 64-bit version of Android.
 That rules out phones from 2014 or earlier in particular.
 Devices like the Nvidia Shield tube model also use a 32-bit version of Android.